The most important factor in selecting an appropriate technology is the intended use of the part or parts.

 |Surface Finish||Smooth, can be sanded||Somewhat coarse||Smooth to rubber-like||Mild build lines|

 ProtoCAM provides our customers engineering assistance on selecting the best prototyping processes and materials.
 The above listing is not comprehensive; ProtoCAM uses many other prototyping processes, materials, and resins based on your needs.
-Please contact us for assistance with your rapid prototyping and additive manufacturing method and material selection.
+Please contact us for assistance with your rapid prototyping and additive manufacturing method and material selection, or click here to request a quote.